 Sylvan Lake - An Example of Successful Lake Clean-Up

-Sylvan Lake 10th Anniversary UW Lake Cleanup took place on Sept 22nd, 2013 with 25 scuba divers, 8 paddlers and over 30 shore support volunteers made a "splash for trash" in this annual lake cleanup effort.
+Sylvan Lake 17th Anniversary UW Lake Cleanup took place on Sept 22nd, 2020 with over only 8 scuba divers, 2 paddlers and over 20 shore support volunteers made a "splash for trash" in this annual lake cleanup effort - but small numbers due to COVID.

 Together this team with support from the Alberta Underwater Council (AUC) plus local community, sponsors including Newalta, scuba divers, paddlers & shore support volunteers had the unique opportunity of removing unwanted trash, broken glass, beverage containers, lost or broken plastic water toys, discarded clothing, fishing line/hooks & other inappropriate signs of human activities in Alberta's beautifully sparkling, popular & busy Sylvan Lake.

-Thanks to the assistance of all participants, in 2016 an additional 1 1/2 tons of garbage was removed by over 25 scuba divers together with their family, friends plus the NAIT student volunteers totaling over 10 shore volunteers.
+Thanks to the assistance of all participants, in 2020 an additional 1/2 ton of garbage was removed.
 Volunteers drove from all over the province to gather here & keep Sylvan Lake sparkling and safe again for recreational use next season.

-So far, a combined estimate of over 20 tons of garbage (and counting) has been removed by volunteers from the waters of the popular Sylvan Lake since 2003.
+So far, a combined estimate of over 22 tons of garbage (and counting) has been removed by volunteers from the waters of the popular Sylvan Lake since 2003.
+With an estimated total of nearly 42 tons Alberta wide.

 Additional lake cleanups both beach & underwater, also continue yearly across Alberta including our beautiful, world famous mountain park lakes (in Banff, Jasper & Waterton) in addition to Sylvan Lake.
 By participating in the cleanups, volunteer divers, shore support & paddlers experience an immensely satisfying & mission driven scuba diving, paddling and/or outdoor experience.